kanishka-linux/reminiscence/README.md

     3. dockersettings.py

-In normal installation procedure, settings.py file is used.
+* In normal installation procedure, settings.py file is used.
 If user will make changes in it then those changes will be reflected in normal installation method.

-In docker based method dockersettings.py file is used.
+* In docker based method dockersettings.py file is used.
 Settings of this file will be copied during docker installation method.

-defaultsettings.py contains default settings, which users can copy if user has somehow corrupted settings files while manually editing.
+* defaultsettings.py contains default settings.
+If user has somehow corrupted settings files while manually editing, then original settings can be restored using this file.

 ## Gunicorn plus Nginx setup